OTI Festival 1994

 The OTI Festival 1994 (Vigésimo Tercer Gran Premio de la Canción Iberoamericana, Vigésimo Terceiro Grande Prêmio da Canção Ibero-Americana) was the 23rd edition of the OTI Festival.
 It consisted of a semi-final on 14 October and a final on 15 October 1994, held at Teatro Principal in Valencia, Spain, and presented by Ana Obregón and Francisco.
 It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcaster Televisión Española (TVE), who staged the event after winning the 1993 festival for Spain with the song "Enamorarse" by Ana Reverte.

 Broadcasters from twenty-four countries participated in the festival.
-The winner was the song "Canción despareja" performed by Claudia Carenzio representing Argentina; with "Cuestión de suerte" by Ana María representing Spain placing second; and "Enfurecida" by Luis Silva representing Venezuela placing third.
+The winner was the song "Canción despareja", written by Bibi Albert, and performed by Claudia Carenzio representing Argentina; with "Cuestión de suerte", written by Chema Purón, and performed by Ana María representing Spain, placing second; and "Enfurecida", written by J. Leonardo, L. Oliver, and Luis Silva, and performed by Silva himself representing Venezuela, placing third.

 Location

 Teatro Principal, Valencia – host venue of the OTI Festival 1994.

 For the third consecutive year, the Organización de Televisión Iberoamericana (OTI) designated Televisión Española (TVE) as the host broadcaster for the 23rd edition of the OTI Festival.
 TVE staged the event again in Valencia.
 The selected venue was the venue that hosted the two previous editions, Teatro Principal, a theatre opened in 1832 that was designed by Filippo da Pistoia.